ray-x/lsp_signature.nvim/README.md

 require'lsp_signature'.on_attach()
 ```

-Some users reported the plugin not working for packer(which has nice lazy-loading feature).
+Some users reported the plugin not working for packer(which has a nice lazy-loading feature).
 If the plugin does not work, you can attach the function in the lsp client on_attach. e.g.

 ```lua
 local golang_setup = {